Top 10 Largest Bats in the World

 It has the potential to grow to a length of 9 to 10.5 inches and has a wing span of more than 4 feet.
 It has brown fur, a vulpine face with an alert expression, and either gray or black wings.

-Both sexes have the same body structure overall, except for the male having a little larger head than the female.
+Both sexes have the same body structure overall, except for the male having a larger head than the female.

 Figs are particularly popular among flying foxes.
 In addition to that, it consumes nectar, flowers, and leaves.
-The Madagascan flying fox is a pollinator of the kapok tree, which is an ornamental tree grown for its beauty; the natives also use the blooms to prepare teas and soups.
+The Madagascan flying fox is a pollinator of the kapok tree, an ornamental tree grown for its beauty; the natives also use the blooms to prepare teas and soups.

 8. Wroughton’s Free-tailed Bat